Oxford-University-ISML/ImportScope/README.md

-# scopetrace
+# ImportScope
-## Summary
-An object for importing binary oscilloscope files from either Tektronix or LeCroy oscilloscopes found within the ISML Lab.
-This object will manage storage, summarising metadata, and accessing of raw data for a variety of filetypes.
-Where file types are not conducive to quick access (.csv and .dat a couple of examples) the object will create binary files to accompany the raw file, these will allow all future imports to run much quicker.

-## Dependencies
-None
+This toolbox is designed to facilitate the import of binary files from either Tektronix or LeCroy oscilloscopes found within the ISML at Oxford into MATLAB workspaces for analysis.
+The toolbox itself is comprised of a single key class, `scopetrace`, and a library of functions that handle low-level file I/O. Below you will find installation instructions and a summary of the `scopetrace` class.

 ## Installation
 Download the folder and put it somewhere logical.
 This package is relied upon by other tools you may find yourself using so you'll want it to have a fairly logical path.
 You will need to keep the `+lib` and `+tools` folders in the same directory as the `@scopetrace` folder, as without this the class will not have access to the low level functions that let it work, and that keep the main class folder less cluttered.

+## Dependencies
+None

+# scopetrace
+This object will manage storage, summarising metadata, and accessing of raw data for a variety of filetypes.
+Where file types are not conducive to quick access (.csv and .dat a couple of examples) the object will create binary files to accompany the raw file, these will allow all future imports to run much quicker.

 ## Constructor Arguments
 All given as Name-Value pairs, all optional[^1]